DanielMazurkiewicz/jsfwk-html-to-js-transpiller/README.md

 #### <...(@...)>

-This creates named HTML element, a variable for quick access to element and a placeholder in widget.
+This creates widget's placeholder and named HTML element (a variable for quick access to element).
 Default placeholder for appending new elements to widget is 'main' element, but if you wish to change it define '@content' placeholder.

-Example
+Example:
 ```html
 <div(main)>
     <div(@leftPanel)/>